sf-wdi-24/modules/week-04-associated-data-and-users/day-02/module-02/readme.md

 ## Stretch Challenges

 * Add a navbar to your site with links to "Sign Up", "Log In", "Profile", and "Log Out".
-  * If a user is currently logged in, they should only see the "Profile" and "Log Out" links.
+  * If a user is currently logged in, they should ONLY see the "Profile" and "Log Out" links.
-  * If a user is not logged in, they should only see the "Sign Up" and "Log In" links.
+  * If a user is NOT logged in, they should ONLY see the "Sign Up" and "Log In" links.
-* Use the `req.user` middleware to *authorize* parts of your site
+* Use the `req.user` middleware to *authorize* parts of your site.
-  * Logged-in users should NOT be able to see the sign up or log in views.
+  * If a user is currently logged in, they should NOT be able to see the sign up or log in views.
-  * Users should only be able to see the profile page when logged in.
+  * If a user is NOT logged in, they should NOT able to see the profile page.

 ## Super Stretch Challenge

 Implement a Mongoose relationship between users and blog posts: a user has many posts.
-Should posts be embedded or reference data?
-Logged-in users should be able to see a list of their blog posts on their profile page.
+Should posts be embedded or referenced data?
+Logged-in users should be able to see a list of their own blog posts on their profile page.